What We Analyze

 Builder's Preferred Lender Lock-In

-This clause offers financial incentives — closing cost credits, rate buydowns, upgrades — ONLY if you use the builder's affiliated mortgage company.
+This clause offers financial incentives — closing cost credits, rate buydowns, upgrades — only if you use the builder's affiliated mortgage company.

 medium